Patrycioss/Project-Final-Approach/README.md

 ## The story
 When two parents divorce two siblings get seperated, during the seperation the siblings fight who get what toys.
 In the fight the toys fall to the ground and break.
-The kids are left with broken toys
+Thus the kids are left with broken toys.
+In this game you play as one of the siblings trying to play with their broken toys.
-In this game you play as a kid who plays with their broken toys after their parents divorced, the reason these toys are broken is because during the messy divorce one of the parents took their sibling with them, in the ensuing fight over the toys the toys fell and broke.
-Now with only spare parts the kid tries to make the best of it.

 ![fighting](https://user-images.githubusercontent.com/72610925/175645724-26ff29ef-3564-4485-aa81-15736944d432.png)